Detect and prevent SMS fraud

 Use attached service accounts.

-On-premises or a different cloud provider REST Use API keys or Workload identity federation.
+On-premises or a different cloud provider REST Use API keys or Workload Identity Federation.

 If you want to use API keys, then we recommend securing the API keys by applying API key restrictions.